KavehNima71/Age-Estimation/README.md

 dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
-The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc. This dataset could be used on a variety of tasks, e.g., face detection, age estimation, age progression/regression, landmark localization, etc. For more information and download, please refer to the UTKFace
+The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc. This dataset could be used on a variety of tasks, e.g., face detection, age estimation, age progression/regression, landmark localization, etc. For more information and download, please refer to the [UTKFace]( https://susanqq.github.io/UTKFace/)

-Link

 ### Highlights